SESYNC-ci/advanced-git-lesson/docs/_slides/pullrequest.md

 A **pull request** (PR for short) is just that: a *request* that the owner of a repo *pull* your changes, incorporating them into his or her repo.

+**FIXME add some details about why you'd do pull requests.** You can PR anyone's repo even if you do not have push access, but if you do have push access you might still want to do a pull request because it's more respectful.
+It gives the main person a chance to approve your changes.

 ===

 For this part of the lesson, there are two roles, the **Owner** and **Collaborator**.
 Find a partner,